magicsquaresystems/training-list-search/README.md

 3. Display the orders table in a web page
 4. Allow the user to filter orders by customer name and/or product code

-This repository contains all the MVC application and database to get you started.
-The database is located in the Db folder

 # Prerequisites
 You will need to be setup with the following to complete this task:
 1. SQL Server 2019 or higher
 2. Visual Studio 2019 or higher
 3. ASP.NET 4.8 or higher
 4. Internet Information Services (IIS) or personal webserver for testing/debugging

+This repository is a sample MVC application, simply clone the repo to get started.
+The database and spreadsheet are located in the Data folder.

+Once you have created your orders page, push a new branch using this format: review/your_name (e.g. review/joe_bloggs)